 Crazy Horse: How Korczak Ziółkowski Began The World’s Biggest Sculpture

-default, chief_crazy_horse_memorial-pap.jpg, Crazy Horse Memorial, photo: Mike NelsoNnpap/EPA/PAP, center
+default, Crazy Horse Memorial, photo: Mike NelsoNnpap/EPA/PAP, center, chief_crazy_horse_memorial-pap.jpg

 The man in the mountain

 The forest-clad Black Hills in South Dakota and Wyoming are sacred.
 The Sioux Indians see them as the axis mundi or centre of the world.
 They’re also home to the largest sculptural project the world has ever seen, specifically the 180-metre high Thunderbird Mountain.
-It may seem a bit hard to believe at first, but the entire hill is going to be turned into a gigantic statue of the famous Indian warrior Crazy Horse.
-When ready (which is still very far off, more on that later), the artwork will be 170-metres high and 195-metres long.
-It’ll show Crazy Horse upon his steed, pointing into the distance.
+It may seem a bit hard to believe at first, but the entire hill is going to be turned into a gigantic statue of the famous Native American warrior Crazy Horse.
+When ready (which is still very far off – more on that later), the artwork will be 170 metres high and 195 metres long.
+The work of art will show Crazy Horse upon his steed, pointing into the distance.

 The World’s Biggest Ecological Mural

 The statue’s subject famously led a band of Lakota (one of the Sioux tribes) warriors to the Battle of Little Bighorn in 1876.
 The battle occurred after the American army broke the Treaty of Fort Laramie from eight years earlier, which recognised the Black Hills as Sioux territory.
-Having found gold in the mountains, the army was now looking to root the natives out and secure the resource.
-Led by Lt.
-Col. George Custer, the US troops were not prepared for what awaited them at Little Bighorn:
+Having found gold in the mountains, the army was now looking to root the local people out and secure the resource.
+Led by Lt Col George Custer, the US troops were not prepared for what awaited them at Little Bighorn:

 Winning first prize

-Korczak Ziółkowski was born in Boston in 1908 into a family of Polish descent – his grandfather, Ignacy, was a Polish count who’d emigrated to America in the 19th century.
-Tragically, both Korczak’s parents died in a boating accident when he was aged only one.
+Korczak Ziółkowski was born in Boston in 1908 into a family of Polish descent – his grandfather, Ignacy, was a Polish count who had emigrated to America in the 19th century.
+Tragically, both of Korczak’s parents died in a boating accident when he was aged only one.
 The boy was put in a foster home and later adopted by an Irish boxer who mistreated him.